ibm-cloud-docs/activity-tracker/events_collect.md

 - Collection of data events is also automatic with the exception of some services where you must opt-in to collect those events.
 To opt-in, you might need to configure the service, upgrade the service plan, or both.
 For more information, see [Data events](/docs/activity-tracker?topic=activity-tracker-event_types#event_types_data).

+{{site.data.keyword.atracker_short}} hosted event search routes location-based auditing events to an {{site.data.keyword.atracker_short}} instance in the region where they are generated and routes global auditing events to the {{site.data.keyword.atracker_short}} instance that is provisioned in Frankfurt.

+{{site.data.keyword.atracker_short}} Event Routing routes events based on the location that is specified in the `logSourceCRN` field included in the event.
+You can define a target, the resource where events are routed to, in any {{site.data.keyword.atracker_short}} Event Routing supported region.
+However, the target resource can be located in any region where that type of target is supported, in the same account or in a different account.
+You can define rules to determine where auditing events are to be routed by configuring 1 or more routes in the account.
+You can define rules for managing global events and location-based events that are generated in regions where {{site.data.keyword.atracker_short}} Event Routing is supported.

 ## Collecting global events
 {: #events_collect_global}